 Fisher noticed that Mendel’s data tended to give more outcomes that were within one standard deviation of the mean than would be expected.
 You expect outcomes of an experiment that involve random chance to lie within one standard deviation of the mean—in a normal distribution, about 68% of the time.
 But that means that about 32% of the time, you expect the results of that random experiment to have values outside of one standard deviation from the mean.

 Yet it turned out that the data reported by Mendel had too high a frequency of being too close to expectation.
 Fisher argued the data were not properly constructed.

 Learn more about the disparity of intuition and randomness

 Fisher went on to make another claim about the results from Mendel’s data.

 The strategy by which Mendel chose to classify a plant as heterozygous was to perform the self-breeding experiment 10 times.
 There was a chance (a small one), that if you took a heterozygous plant and, by randomness alone, bred it with itself 10 times, every one of those 10 times it would contribute a yellow gene and would be yellow every one of those 10 times.

-So the probability of misclassifying a heterozygous plant is 5.6%.
-What that means is that Mendel could have misclassified 22 plants as homozygous that actually were heterozygous.
+The probability of misclassifying a heterozygous plant is 5.6%.
+What that means is that Mendel could have misclassified 22 plants as homozygous that were heterozygous in reality.

-So, the actual expectation from the experiment should have been 222.5, not 200, which was the actual expected outcome for the plants that are really homozygous.
+The actual expectation from the experiment should have been 222.5, not 200, which was the actual expected outcome for the homozygous plants.

 Too Good to Be True